Basic Tutorial

 Convolution vs. Integration

 At low spectral resolving power, convolutions can be used to approximate the effects of macroturbulent and rotational broadening.
 As shown in Section 2.1.4 of the paper presenting FormationTemps.jl, this approximation can fail at higher resolution.
 By default, calc_formation_temp performs an explicit disk integration to evaluate model spectra and formation temperatures.
 Though more accurate, this approach is slower.
-To use the convolution approximation, convolve=true can be supplied to calc_formation_temp.
+To use the convolution approximation, pass convolve=true to calc_formation_temp.
 A plot comparing the convolution and integration fluxes and temperatures is shown below for a solar-like model star.
 As shown in the paper, the error incurred by the convolution approximation grows with $v \sin i$.

-GPU Usage
+GPU acceleration